Free Page-Level Threat Blocking

 Some of the most common types of malvertising attacks include:

-• Scareware: Pop-ups claim a device is infected and urge users to install a fake antivirus.
+• Scareware or fake alerts: Pop-ups claim a device is infected and urge visitors to install a fake antivirus or fake updates: Ads imitate system notifications and prompt visitors to download bogus software.

 HUMAN’s real-time behavioral analysis stops these threats before they can even reach your audience.
-By monitoring ad behavior instead of relying solely on lists or scans, our solution catches suspicious activity as it happens.
-Even better, it works without having to interrupt the user experience or block legitimate ad revenue.
+By monitoring ad behavior instead of relying solely on lists or offline scans, our solution catches suspicious activity as it happens.
+Even better, it works without having to interrupt the visitor experience or block legitimate ad revenue.

 Malvertising FAQs

-• How does malvertising work?
+• How does malvertising (malware in digital ads) work?

 • Should I use other forms of malvertising protection?